No one likes a bully, but you'll love Vinnie Favorito. He picks on everyone with his edgy brand of "equal opportunity

 With an ever-changing audience, all of his shows are different and people come back just to see what he'll say next.
 He talks to almost every guest in his showroom regardless of where they are seated.

-The intimate showroom at the Flamingo gives everyone a good view of the stage and puts Favorito close to his next "victim."
+The intimate showroom in the Tommy Wind Theater gives everyone a good view of the stage and puts Favorito close to his next "victim."
 But part of what makes Favorito so entertaining is that he's not afraid to offend anyone.

 He spotlights a young woman in the audience and asks what she does for work.
 After replying that she's in school Favorito asks, "Is it a community college?
 Because you seem dumb."